-The online Appendix presents reproduction estimates for most of CFR-I's other analyses.
-Results are generally quite similar in North Carolina as in CFR-I's sample.
+sample.
 I summarize the few differences briefly here.
-Math VA is more variable in North Carolina, while English VA has a similar variance in the two samples (Table A2).
-In both math and English, the autocorrelation of teacher VA across years is higher in the North Carolina data (Table A2 and Figure A1 in the Appendix), implying less noise in the measurement process and perhaps also less drift in teachers' true VA.
+Math VA is more variable in North Carolina, while English VA has a similar variance in the two samples.
+In both math and English, the autocorrelation of teacher VA across years is higher in the North Carolina data (Appendix Table A2 and Appendix Figure A1), implying less noise in the measurement process and perhaps also less drift in teachers' true VA.
 While students with higher prior-year scores tend to be assigned to teachers with higher predicted VA in both samples (Appendix Table A7), special education students get higher VA teachers in North Carolina, on average, but lower VA teachers in New York.
-In North Carolina but not in New York, minority (black and Hispanic) students are assigned to teachers with lower VA, on average, but in each district the relationship between school minority share and average teacher VA is insignificantly different from zero.21
+In North Carolina but not in New York, minority (black and Hispanic) students are assigned to teachers with lower VA, on average, but in each district the relationship between school minority share and average teacher VA is insignificantly different from zero.20

-B. Assessing the Validity of the Quasi-Experiment
+3.2 Assessing the Validity of the Quasi-Experiment